Auquan/quant-quest-2/README.md

         python problem1.py

 ### Make your changes
 Use *problem1.py* as a template which contains skeleton functions (with explanation) that need to be filled in to create your own trading strategy.
-You need to fill in the getFairValue function for problem 1.
+You need to fill in the `getFairValue()` function for problem 1.
+For problem 2, fill in the `getClassifierProbability()` function for problem 2.

 ## How does the toolbox work? ##